everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 With Everywhere Computer, we're all in on "[the return of write once, run anywhere][write-once-run]" as a motto, but with content-addressing and our focus on caching and replayability of previously computed tasks, we can go a step further and say "**write once, run once, and never again (everywhere)**."

-With this post, our goal is to introduce authoring Wasm components and, therefore, functions for Everywhere Computer.
-Wasm components can be authored in [various languages][wit-guest][^1], but we'll focus primarily on Rust, JavaScript, and Python for this post.
-We'll be writing functions in each of these languages, compiling and packaging them as Wasm components, and bringing them together into a workflow that executes on our compute platform.
-Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and [Every CLI][everycli], the latter of which provides a convenient interface for running Homestar with a gateway for preparing and executing workflows.
+This post will introduce authoring Wasm components and functions for Everywhere Computer.
+Wasm components can be written in [various languages][wit-guest][^1], but we'll focus primarily on Rust, JavaScript, and Python for this post.
+We'll be writing functions these languages, compiling and packaging them as Wasm components, and bringing them together into a workflow that executes on our compute platform.
+Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and [Every CLI][everycli], which provides a convenient interface for running Homestar with a gateway for preparing and executing workflows.

 Everywhere Computer is in beta.
 Everything is publicly available, but we have a closed beta group to provide high-quality support and to gather feedback.
 [Sign up][beta-signup] for the beta group.
 We would love to hear what you are working on and how you might use Everywhere Computer!